shantnudon/shantnudon/README.md

 # TechnoBeast
-This si the main techno beast website
+This is the main techno beast website